 2) Create a ‘Fun’ Match

 For each month that you hit that goal, match it with a little treat.
 I’m not saying go out and blow your budget each month.
 Rather, treat yourself to small things that will keep you going.
 Maybe a date night with your partner or a girls’ night in with your best friend and a Mean Girls DVD.
-Personally, I like to get a pint of my favorite ice cream.
+I like to get a pint of my favorite ice cream.

 3) Design Your Future

 I think a lot of young people have trouble saving for retirement because they can’t even imagine it.
-Trying to picture yourself at 70 years old is hard.
+Trying to picture yourself at 70 is hard.
 In my 60s, I want to visit every national park in the U.S. and Canada.
 Knowing that helps motivate me to save now.

-I encourage you to come up with a general idea of what your retirement looks like.
+I encourage you to come up with a general idea of what your retirement will look like.
 It can be spending your days golfing and traveling.
 It can be paying off your mortgage and helping your kids pay for college.
 You name it.
 Start saving today with those goals in mind.